meilisearch/specifications/text/0029-indexing-ndjson.md

 This feature should impact MeiliSearch SDK's in the future by adding the possibility to send ndjson data to MeiliSearch on the previous explicited endpoints.

 ## 2. Technical Aspects

+### I. Technical details

+⚠ A missing Content-Type will be interpreted as `application/json` since it's the current behavior.
+Giving an `application/json` Content-Type leads to the same behavior.

 ## 3. Future possibilities
 - Provide an interface in the future dashboard to upload NDJSON data into an index.